Carson Cooman Biography (Wikipedia)

 Carson P. Cooman (born June 12, 1982, Rochester, New York) is an American composer and organist.

 Cooman was first given piano lessons as a three-year-old and began studying organ under Bruce Klanderman at age ten.
-He studied music at Harvard University and then at Carnegie Mellon University, studying with Bernard Rands and Judith Weir.
+He graduated from Allendale Columbia School and then studied music at Harvard University and then at Carnegie Mellon University, studying with Bernard Rands and Judith Weir.

 Cooman is a prolific composer, having composed almost 1,000 works by the time he reached age thirty.
 As a performer, he tours as a professional organist concentrating on the performance of modern composers; he has premiered more than one hundred works for organ.